apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 - `BigDecimal` is converted to `DECIMAL(38, 18)` by default.

-- The order of `PojoTypeInfo` fields is determined during the conversion by looking for a constructor that orders all fields with its parameters.
-Otherwise the field order will be alphabetical.
+- The order of `PojoTypeInfo` fields is determined by a constructor with all fields as its parameters.
+If that is not found during the conversion, the field order will be alphabetical.

 - `GenericTypeInfo` and other `TypeInformation` that cannot be represented as one of the listed `org.apache.flink.table.api.DataTypes` will be treated as a black-box `RAW` type.
 The current session